Last updated 9 months ago

 About the Author

-Tiffany Monhollon shares practical tips and insights about reaching consumers across the web as a blogger for ReachLocal.
+Tiffany Monhollon shares practical tips and insights about reaching consumers across the Web as blogger and senior content marketing manager at ReachLocal.
 Follow her on Twitter and Google+.

 Tamara Weintraub helps equip small business owners with information about local online advertising, social media, and content marketing as a writer for the ReachLocal blog.